ibm-cloud-docs/cloud-databases/reference-iam.md

 This document covers the integration of IAM with Cloud Databases, which includes {{site.data.keyword.databases-for-cassandra}},{{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-enterprisedb}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, and {{site.data.keyword.messages-for-rabbitmq}}.
 {: .note}

-IAM is only integrated with high-level service access, which governs privileges and operations available in the Cloud Databases API and the Cloud Databases CLI plugin.
+IAM is only integrated with high-level service access, which governs privileges and operations available in the Cloud Databases API and the Cloud Databases CLI plug-in.
 It does not govern database-level users and privileges.
 Database access is governed by the standard access controls provided by the database.
 IAM does not control database users.

-For information about assigning user roles in {{site.data.keyword.cloud_notm}}, see [Managing IAM access](/docs/account?topic=account-assign-access-resources).
+For more information about assigning user roles in {{site.data.keyword.cloud_notm}}, see [Managing IAM access](/docs/account?topic=account-assign-access-resources).

 The following table provides a general overview of actions that are mapped to service management roles.
-Service management roles enable users to perform tasks on service resources at the service level, for example assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.
+Service management roles enable users to perform tasks on service resources at the service level.
+For example, assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.

 Service management role | Description of actions | Example actions
 -----------------|-----------------|-----------------
 Viewer | As a viewer, you can view database instances but you can't make configuration changes. | View Service Overview and View Alerts
 Editor | As an editor, you can perform all platform actions (including making configuration changes and managing credentials) except for managing the account and assigning access policies. | Scale a Deployment and Change a Deployment's Password
-Operator | As an operator, you can view database instances and make configuration changes including managing database credentials. | Scale a Deployment and Change a Deployment's Password
+Operator | As an operator, you can view database instances and make configuration changes that include managing database credentials. | Scale a Deployment and Change a Deployment's Password
 Administrator | As an administrator, you can perform all platform actions, including assigning access policies to other users. | Scale a Deployment, Change a Deployment's Password, and Assign Access Policies
 {: caption="Table 1.
 IAM user roles and actions" caption-side="top"}